wing5wong/artisan-whs-static/source/_events/2021-04-10_bookings-close-5pm-tuesday-13-april-student-achievement-conferences.md

 ---
-title: BOOKINGS CLOSE 5pm for Student Achievement Conferences
+title: BOOKINGS CLOSE at 5.00pm for Student Achievement Conferences
 date: 2021-04-13T08:20:07.079Z
 ---
-Bookings CLOSE 5pm Tuesday 13 April for the Student Achievement Conferences.

 Book an interview by clicking on the following link:
 👉 https://www.schoolinterviews.co.nz/
 (Event Code is needed from the Interim Report, emailed to you on 26 March)